The 12 Best Things to Do in Munich, Germany

 3 | Climb the Spire at St. Peter’s Church

-If walking around the city and getting the miles down wasn’t enough, head to St Peter’s Church.
+If walking around the city and getting your steps in wasn’t enough, head to St Peter’s Church.

 You’ll find 14 flights of stairs to get you to the top.